 Step 3: Sear the eggplant

-In a skillet, heat a thin layer of oil (1-2 tablespoons) over medium-high heat.
-Add the eggplant pieces in a single layer.
-Work in batches so they don't overcrowd in the pan.
+Heat a thin layer of oil in a large pan over medium-high heat.
+Add the eggplant in a single layer, working in batches so the pan isn't crowded.

 Step 4: Sauté the garlic

-In the same skillet, add another tablespoon of oil and set it over medium heat.
-Add the garlic and sauté until it turns golden and smells fragrant.
+In the same pan, add another tablespoon of oil and set it over medium heat.
+Add 4 garlic cloves (minced) and cook until lightly golden and fragrant.
 Be careful not to let it burn.

 Step 5: Add the eggplant and sauce

-Once the eggplant is cooked and the sauce has thickened, sprinkle with chopped scallions and some fried garlic or shallots.
-Serve your Adobong Talong with rice, and enjoy!
+Once the eggplant is tender and the sauce has thickened, add chopped scallions and fried garlic or shallots, if using.

 Recipe FAQs

-- Adobong Puti: Vinegar-based adobo without the use of soy sauce.
+- Adobong puti: A vinegar-based adobo made without soy sauce.

-- Adobong Kangkong: Water spinach (kangkong) cooked in a traditional adobo sauce.
+- Adobong kangkong: Water spinach (kangkong) cooked in adobo sauce.

-- Adobong Pusit: Squid cooked in vinegar and its own ink, which gives it a black color and a salty, deep flavor.
+- Adobong pusit: Squid cooked in vinegar and its own ink, which gives it a dark color.

-- Adobong Sitaw: Yardlong beans (or sitaw) cooked in adobo sauce, often with pork.
+- Adobong sitaw: Yardlong beans (or sitaw) cooked in adobo sauce, usually with pork.

-- Tofu and Mushroom Adobo: Crispy tofu and hearty mushrooms cooked in adobo sauce.
+- Tofu and mushroom adobo: Crispy tofu and mushrooms cooked in adobo sauce for a meatless option.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!